 Owing to the variety of sources GWs have a large spatial and temporal variability.
-To capture the global distribution of GWs, the potential energy (E{pot}), momentum flux (MF), or stability indicators (Pišoft et al., 2018) can be estimated by using satellite data (Ern et al., 2004; Fröhlich et al., 2007; Hoffmann et al., 2013; Schmidt et al., 2016).
+To capture the global distribution of GWs, the potential energy (Epot Epot), momentum flux (MF), or stability indicators (Pišoft et al., 2018) can be estimated by using satellite data (Ern et al., 2004; Fröhlich et al., 2007; Hoffmann et al., 2013; Schmidt et al., 2016).
 These numerous observational studies highlight a number of different local GW hotspots, which are mainly generated by orography and convection.
-The most common GW hotspots are the orographically induced GW hotspots near the Alps (Hierro et al., 2018), the Andes (Llamedo et al., 2009; Alexander et al., 2010; Lilienthal et al., 2017), the Antarctic Peninsula (Moffat-Griffin et al., 2010), the Himalayas (Kumar et al., 2012), the Mongolian Plateau (White et al., 2018), the Rocky Mountains (Lilly et al., 1982) and in the Scandinavian region (Kirkwood et al., 2010).
-Typically, satellite observations show a characteristic structure of enhanced GW activity in the subtropical stratosphere that is caused by deep convection over Southeast Asia, America, Africa, or the Maritime Continent in the respective summer season (Jiang et al., 2004; Wright and Gille, 2011; Ern and Preusse, 2012).
-However, reliable estimates of GW drag from observations are generally difficult.
-Several methods have been established to derive the GW drag from satellite (e.g. Ern et al., 2014, 2016), or from radar measurements (e.g. Reid and Vincent, 1987).
+The most common GW hotspots are the orographically induced GW hotspots near the Alps (Hierro et al., 2018), the Andes (Llamedo et al., 2009; Alexander et al., 2010; Lilienthal et al., 2017), the Antarctic Peninsula (Moffat-Griffin et al., 2010), the Himalayas (Kumar et al., 2012), the Mongolian Plateau (White et al., 2018), the Rocky Mountains (Lilly et al., 1982) and in the Scandinavian region (Kirkwood et al., 2010), and convectionally generated GWs at the intertropical convergence zone (Dias and Pauluis, 2009), in India due to the monsoon, and in North Americadue to thunderstorms (Hoffmann and Alexander, 2010).
+Typically, satellite observations show a characteristic structure of enhanced GW activity in the subtropical stratosphere that is caused by deep convection over Southeast Asia, America, Africa, or the Maritime Continent in the respective summer season (Jiang et al., 2004; Wright and Gille, 2011; Ern and Preusse, 2012) . objective determination of Reliable estimates of GW drag from observations are generally difficult.
+Several methods have been established to derive the GW drag from satellite measurements alone is not possible.
+Based on in-situ and ground-based measurements (e.g. Ern et al., 2014, 2016), or from radar measurements (e.g. Reid and Vincent, 1987).
 However, uncertainties of these estimates are quite large.

-From model studies there are indications that GWs can already break in the lower stratosphere (LS) (e.g. Plougonven et al., 2008; Constantino et al., 2015), which leads to an additional transfer of momentum and energy in this region.
+From model studies there are indications that the GWs are already breaking GWs can already break in the lower stratosphere (LS).
+E.g., Plougonven et al. (2008), having performed superpressure balloon measurements over the Antarctic Peninsula analysed the local potential temperature gradients and the GW drag and figured out that the GWs are breakingregion.
+Also Constantino et al. (2015), having analysed by thunderstorm generated GWs on the basis of lidar measurements, ealculated directly the GW drag in the stratosphere.
 In connection with high PW activity this is highly affecting the stability of the polar vortex and can cause a sudden stratospheric warming (SSW) (Albers and Birner, 2014).
 This effect has been also observed in satellite measurements showing enhanced GW drag before SSWs (Ern et al., 2016).
 Thus, an additional GW forcing may lead to a preconditioning of the polar vortex.